elena-cz/saturday-design/projects/mindys-imagination-1.md

 urlText: mindysimagination.com
 url: 'https://mindysimagination.com/'
 description: >-
+  Update: Relaunching soon as Imaginarie on the App Store and Google Play!
 I co-founded Mindy’s Imagination and designed and built an app to showcase our unique and accessible meditation technique.
 It’s a fully functional PWA (Progressive Web App) that works on nearly every device, with offline access to all content.